 Reaching the Mount Kinabalu Summit & The Descent

 Overcoming any fears you may have and the stunning view you get as a reward are what make the whole experience worth it.
 We had a bit of a cloudy morning so we don't have “that sunrise shot”.
 But we have lots of others to remind us of our achievement.

 After sunrise and a few quick photos, we started the descent, in daylight this time.

-Unfortunately, there's only so much water anything can take before it is no longer waterproof though, so despite our best preparations, we, our bags and basically all our stuff in it were drenched.
-Due to the very slippery conditions, the climb down, which under usual conditions would take less time than up, ended up taking us exactly the same amount of time as Day 1.
+Unfortunately, there's only so much water anything can take before it is no longer waterproof though, so despite our best preparations, we, our bags and basically all our stuff in it (bar the electronics in sealable bags) were drenched.
+Due to the very slippery conditions, the climb down from Panalaban, which under usual conditions would take less time than up, ended up taking us exactly the same amount of time as Day 1 (4.5 hours).

 When we saw the waterfall that we remember clearly from the beginning of the climb (an actual waterfall, not one that had formed on the way down), we knew that the finishing line was just around the corner.
 As we came up the last stretch, we grabbed hands and ran up those last steps towards the “You are successful climbers” sign.

 Fully soaked, it was an uncomfortable bus ride down to Park HQ and meal at the restaurant.
 It took a number of days for my body to recover and every time someone would look at me strangely, I'd feel the need to explain “Dari gunung” (I've come from the mountain).
-They would often reply with “I can tell” or “I can see the pain in your face.”
 But just like that first game of the sports season, that pain passes soon enough.